j-faria/kima-them-all-app/README.md

-# 🎫 Support tickets template
+# 🎫 kima them all!

 A simple Streamlit app showing an internal tool that lets you create, manage, and visualize support tickets.